Mark Ingram II Player Prop Bets for NFL Week 6 | Houston vs. Indianapolis 10/17/2021

 Mark Ingram II Player Prop Bets for NFL Week 6 - Houston vs. Indianapolis

-Before placing any wagers on Mark Ingram II's player prop bet markets for Sunday's game, which starts at 1:00 PM ET on CBS, here are some key stats and trends to know.
-AFC South opponents meet in Week 6 when Ingram's Houston Texans (1-4) hit the field against the Indianapolis Colts (1-4) at Lucas Oil Stadium in Indianapolis, Indiana.
+There will be player props available for Mark Ingram II ahead of Sunday's NFL action at 1:00 PM ET live on CBS.
+AFC South rivals meet in Week 6 when Ingram and the Houston Texans (1-4) play the Indianapolis Colts (1-4) at Lucas Oil Stadium in Indianapolis, Indiana.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.